firasuke/awesome/README.md

 embedded systems as well as open source projects and tools for general embedded development

+* [eweOS](https://os.ewe.moe/): A musl-based, lightweight, general-purpose
+Linux distribution, which adopts musl libc and busybox to the latest versions of software with a rolling-release model

 * [Funtoo Linux](https://www.funtoo.org/Welcome): A community-developed Linux
 meta-distribution based upon Gentoo Linux